galenseilis/old_blog/_posts/2023-12-20-overview-ciw.md

 - While Ciw collects complete records, it does not automatically report incomplete records (i.e. those that are still in a node at the end of the simulation).
 It is possible to further extract that information.<sup>[52][52]{:target="_blank"}</sup>

 ## Examples

+[*Anscombe's quartet, variability and studying queues with Python](https://vknight.org/unpeudemath/mathematics/2016/10/29/anscombes-quartet-variability-and-ciw.html) is a post on Vincent Knight's blog which uses Ciw.

 A [list of example implementations of some classic queue models in Ciw](https://galenseilis.github.io/posts/list-of-queues-ciw/) is available.